-The applicant acting on its own or acting as the lead of the consortium should include, at a minimum, the following items for itself (in the case of no consortium) or for all members of the consortium including itself (in the case of a consortium) in the past performance section of the application for USG and non-USG funded programs:
+Up to two awards are envisaged; a mix of international and local organizations is encouraged, and consortium approaches will be accepted.
+Regardless of the architecture of organizational partnerships proposed, it is imperative that applicants demonstrate adequate experience and preeminent technical expertise in multiple relevant sectors - including alternative livelihoods; agriculture; nutrition; water, sanitation and hygiene (WASH); adaptation to climate change; and disaster risk reduction - as well as integrating gender equality and social inclusion as a cross cutting theme.
+The applicant acting on its own or acting as the lead of the consortium should include, at a minimum, the following items for itself (in the case of no consortium) or for all members of the consortium including itself (in the case of a consortium) in the past performance section of the application for USG and non- USG funded activities:

-- Detailed description of prior performance within the past three years implementing food assistance programs (including 100 percent monetization programs) in the proposed country or other countries, if applicable; - Detailed description of prior performance within the past three years implementing nonfood assistance programs with similar sectors or activities (e.g., nutrition, agriculture, etc.) in the proposed country or other countries in the region; and - Any other evidence of the technical, financial, and managerial capability within the past three years to design, implement, and monitor the proposed activities, including the number and size of programs managed or proposed.
+- Detailed description of prior performance within the past three years implementing food assistance activities (including 100 percent monetization programs) in the proposed country or other countries, if applicable; - Detailed description of prior performance within the past three years implementing non-food assistance activities with similar sectors or actions (e.g., nutrition, agriculture, etc.) in the proposed country or other countries in the region; and

+Any other evidence of the technical, financial, and managerial capability within the past three years to design, implement, and monitor the proposed interventions, including the number and size of activities managed or proposed.